gwnio/gwnio.github.io-src/content/notes/android-studio-subversion.md

 ## TortoiseSVN

 A quick note on how to move versioned folders and files in Windows Explorer and maintain history using TortoiseSVN.
 Right-click the folder that is being moved and (while holding right-click) drag to the destination folder, for this tutorial I'm referring to this as a right-click-drag.
 A context menu will appear with several options by TortoiseSVN.
-Choose __SVN Move versioned item(s) here__.
+Choose ```SVN Move versioned item(s) here```.
 Note that some versioned files displaying with a green checkmark by TortoiseSVN may display with a blue plus symbol after being moved using TortoiseSVN.
 This is ok and the file will have its history maintained, the blue plus just indicates its new in the context of this folder.

 ## Exclude from versioning

 Below are Android Studio and build related folders and files to exclude from version control.
 In the below steps, these will be added to the ignore list.

-	* .gradle/
-	* .idea/
-	* {project module}/build/
-	* {project module}/{project module}.iml
-	* Build
-	* {project}.iml
-	* local.properties
+[gist:id=bcd98e1e4d28be3125280a04dd6032f2]

 ## Steps

 ### Step 1

 Tag the current version of the project in trunk such that it indicates its the final version from eclipse i.e. __final_eclipse__.
-This can be done using the __Copy to...__ in TortoiseSVN repository browser.
+This can be done using the ```Copy to...``` in TortoiseSVN repository browser.

 ### Step 2